Safe Ministry exists to ensure that our church environments, our spaces, leaders and culture, are safe.

 That all people, especially children and the vulnerable, are to be protected from all forms of abuse including physical, sexual, psychological and spiritual

-That where abuse has occurred, it is identified as such and is responded to immediately
+That where abuse has occurred, it is identified and responded to immediately

-In working towards adherence to these safe ministry practices, the Diocese has established screening and training processes for all paid church workers and volunteers serving in any capacity within a church or related entity.
+To achieve this, the Diocese has in place a Safe Ministry ‘clearance’ process, consisting of screening and training, for all clergy, those licensed by the Bishop, paid church workers, and volunteers serving in any capacity within a church or related entity.

-Why not start the application process today to do your bit to ensure that our places of ministry are safe for all people?
-Click the button below to begin!
+So why not start the application process today to help ensure that our places of ministry are safe for all people?

 Click the link to view FAQs